§ A Biography by Terry, his first cousin

 AfterwordLooking BackThe coda — what Barney wanted the reader to carry away.

-Raw scan & transcription of the book are archived on this server at /barneybook/.
+A raw scan & transcription of Barney's 2012 memoir are archived on this server at /barneybook/.